 The Seashell House

-A family relocating from California asked reBuild to reimagine their 1897 landmarked brownstone in Park Slope.
-The goal: a light-filled family home that balances historic character with modern, California-inspired living.
+A family relocating from California asked reBuild to reimagine its 1897 landmarked brownstone in Park Slope.
+The goal: to create a light-filled family home that balances historic character with modern, California-inspired living.

 Park Slope Brooklyn brownstone